syncfusion-content/ej2-react-docs/ej2-react/grid/row/row.md

 In the following sample, the `mouseover` event is bound to a grid row in the `rowDataBound` event, and when hovering over the specific cell, using the `getRowInfo` method, row information will be retrieved and displayed in the console.

 {% tabs %}
-{% highlight js tabtitle="app.jsx" %}
+{% highlight js tabtitle="App.jsx" %}
 {% include code-snippet/grid/rows-alt-cs3/app/App.jsx %}
 {% endhighlight %}
+{% highlight ts tabtitle="App.tsx" %}
+{% include code-snippet/grid/rows-alt-cs3/app/App.tsx %}
+{% endhighlight %}
 {% highlight js tabtitle="datasource.jsx" %}
 {% include code-snippet/grid/rows-alt-cs3/app/datasource.jsx %}
 {% endhighlight %}
-{% highlight ts tabtitle="app.tsx" %}
-{% include code-snippet/grid/rows-alt-cs3/app/App.tsx %}
-{% endhighlight %}
 {% highlight ts tabtitle="datasource.tsx" %}
 {% include code-snippet/grid/rows-alt-cs3/app/datasource.tsx %}
 {% endhighlight %}
 {% endtabs %}

-{ % previewsample "page.domainurl/code-snippet/grid/rows-alt-cs3" % }
+ {% previewsample "page.domainurl/code-snippet/grid/rows-alt-cs3" %}

 ## See Also